betaglot/plantabeta/docs/reference/Via/ViaMetron/ViaKuboi.md

 ### Hidden Via Surface

-Definition(HiddenViaSurface)
+Definition(HiddenContact)

-- A ViaSurface which can’t be seen from a Climber’s ViaPosition.
+- A Contact which can’t be seen from a Climber’s ViaPosition.
-- A HiddenViaSurface increases the Risk of a Movement.
+- A HiddenContact increases the Risk of a Movement.

 Quote